jamezmoran/nba/README.md

 Setup Instructions
 ============
 This project requires that python3, pip, and virtualenv are installed on the host system.
-Below are instructions on how to install the dependencies for:
+To install the dependencies for this project, run the following commands on a unix command line:
 ```
 $ virtualenv venv
 $ source venv/bin/activate